rancher/fleet-docs/docs/cli/fleet-cli/fleet_apply.md

 This means that, should you want to run `fleet apply` directly on your host machine, providing it a custom value of `KNOWN_HOSTS`, you will need to export `FLEET_KNOWN_HOSTS` beforehand or run it as `FLEET_KNOWN_HOSTS=<your_entries> fleet apply <args>`.

+The number of concurrent bundle creation routines can be configured via the `--bundle-creation-max-concurrency` flag or the `FLEET_BUNDLE_CREATION_MAX_CONCURRENCY` environment variable.
+The default value is 4.
+This can be useful when working with large repositories containing many bundles, as it allows you to control the parallelism of bundle creation.
+For example:

+`FLEET_BUNDLE_CREATION_MAX_CONCURRENCY=8 fleet apply <args>`

 ### SEE ALSO